coverclock/coverclock/README.md

 even noodled around in Go and Rust.
 He has written code for products ranging from huge, internationally distributed, telecommunications systems to tiny microcontrollers.
-His work has given him the excuse to use oscilloscopes and logic analyzers, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national
+His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national